cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 docs_area: reference.security
 ---

-This page provides a conceptual overview of Transport Layer Security (TLS) and the related notion of Public Key Infrastructre (PKI), and sketches the security-architecture considerations in play when using CockroachDB.
+This page provides a conceptual overview of Transport Layer Security (TLS) and the related notion of Public Key Infrastructure (PKI), and sketches the security-architecture considerations in play when using CockroachDB.

 **Page contents:**